 In school, Florian had a hard time.
 His school results went from bad to average with a lot of effort.
 He felt ashamed about his bad results.
-It is only later that he understood his natural tendency to look, not only at the elements of a system, but as well at the relationships between elements of the system – something that our current school system does not consider or reward.
-He found that his mind would not let him move on until he understood all aspect of something and how it fits within the bigger picture.
+It is only later that he understood his natural tendency to look, not only at the elements of a system, but as well at the relationships between elements of the system – something that our current school system does not consider or reward but that turns out to be a precious ability.
+This explained why he was so far ahead from the rest of the class when working with 3 dimentional visioning, mechanical assembly and engineering.
+He found that his mind would not let him move on until he understood all aspect of something and how it fits within the bigger picture – less speed, more depth.
 He is now able to define this tendency with words: sytems thinking.

 When first landing in Canada, Florian spent one year learning from Ojibwa first nation people on the land.
 This time was life changing.
 From this moment on, Florian shifted his focus from “Complicated Mechanical System” to “Complex Dynamic Systems” – the world of what is alive in other words.
 During this time he came to major shifts in worldview namely:

 - One cannot separate the natural world and the human world as they are interlinked